Ammara-Haroon/fake-os/README.md

 ### Design:

-Implemeneted a single page application that simulated Windows 98.
+Implemented a single page application that simulated Windows 98.
 It works for landscape orientation.

 ### Tools Used: